Ryan-Hatfield/Good-README-Generator/README.md

-# This Is The Title
+# Good README Generator
 ![GitHub](https://img.shields.io/github/license/ryan-Hatfield/Good-README-Generator)

 ## Description
-User inputs the description of the project.
+This application allows the user to input answers based on the prompts generated to create a README.md file for their project.

 ## Table of Contents

 * [Installation](#Installation)